- If you or someone you know is in need of assistance, please visit our Help for Texans page.

 Texas Housing Trust Fund

 The Housing Trust Fund provides loans and grants to finance, acquire, rehabilitate, and develop decent and safe affordable housing.
 The Housing Trust Fund currently administers the single family programs described below.
-All Housing Trust Fund Programs are implemented only through eligible nonprofits, for-profits, public housing authorities and local governments that have executed a Housing Trust Fund contract or agreement.
+All Housing Trust Fund Programs are implemented only through eligible nonprofits, for-profits, public housing authorities and local governments that have executed a Housing Trust Fund reservation agreement.
 If you are an individual seeking housing assistance, please visit our Help for Texans page.

 The Amy Young Barrier Removal Program helps Persons with Disabilities with a low income (no more than 80% Area Median Family Income) to make their homes more accessible.
 Assistance is in the form of one-time grants of up to $22,500 to construct reasonable accommodations for renters and homeowners so that any household member with disabilities can fully access their home.

 Helpful Information and Links

 - If you are an individual seeking assistance, visit Help for Texans.